frontwatertechng/sicchallenge/README.md

 # sicchallenge
-# ISSA # intelligent machine learning bot
+# ISSA # Intelligent SIAML Service Agent

 # To get access to test ISSA and her capabilities please copy and paste this link in your browser https://portal.azure.com